-It was hard to pull me out of the school library once I figured out that I could make my own digital drawings.
-I would glue myself to the nearest computer and create character group scenes in the style of 'Where's Waldo,' pixel-by-pixel, using only my imagination and the characters from my own stories.
+Once I figured out that I could make my own digital drawings, it was hard to pull me out of the school library.
+I would glue myself to the nearest computer and create character group scenes, pixel-by-pixel, using only my imagination and the characters from my own stories.
 I didn't have a desktop PC at home until the age of fourteen so I'd usually print these pictures to save them.
-I wish I could find those print-outs today but sadly I have lost so much from my childhood in the process of moving.
-Every eight to twelve months my Mom, brother and I packed up and moved somewhere new so plenty of things have gone missing over the years.
+Sadly, those are long gone now.
+My family and I would pack up and move every couple of months when I was young, so a lot of things have gone missing over the years.

-In High School I finally started carrying around floppy disks for Computer Lab projects and at this point the computers had high speed internet.
-When class ended, I'd comb through hundreds of pages dedicated to the Furry Fandom.
-I read every comic and fanfic that looked good.
+In High School, I finally started carrying around floppy disks for Computer Lab projects and at this point the computers had high speed internet.
+When class ended, I'd browse through hundreds of pages dedicated to the Furry Fandom.
+I read every comic and fanfic that looked decent.
 I also tried my hand at writing and still do a bit of my own storytelling to this day.
-I'm embarassed about the ones I wrote before the age of eighteen so I'll refrain from sharing those.

-As mentioned before, most of my inspiration comes from the video games I played when I was young.
-I keep a list of what I've finished and am currently playing over at Backloggery.
-I'm also an active Pokémon shiny hunter/breeder and my friend code is 0877-1068-0552.
+Aside from art, I have a few different hobbies in my spare time.
+I enjoy leatherworking, sewing bags and costume pieces and taxidermy.
+I also play a lot of pc and consoles games and keep a list of what I'm working through on Backloggery.
+I'm also an active Pokémon shiny hunter and my friend code is 0877-1068-0552.
 My Steam handle is Cloudtigress and Blizzard Battle Net ID is Smokie #1777.
 Let me know if you add any of these and I'll be happy to return the favor!

 My furcadia community Club Nimbus remains my largest project to date and has grown considerably since 2004.
 I'm glad to have been able to put so much time into it, even if I'm no longer active on Furcadia.
 Come visit us sometime!